 Wim van den Dungen

 The first publication in this direction was an epistemological study of rationality & irrationality (1984), written in the tradition of Kant and critical philosophy, providing the formal backbone for a participant observational methodology and a critical hermeneutics.
-The methods of participant observation had been used to study the language-games played by some so-called "peripheral disciplines" (with their particular semantics, syntax & pragmatics).
-These are domains of knowledge operating at or moving even beyond the periphery of the contemporary scientific paradigm (like parapsychology, astrology, magic, alchemy & esotericism, in particular Hermetism).
+I had been using the methods of participant observation to study the language-games played by so-called "peripheral disciplines" (with their particular semantics, syntax & pragmatics).
+These are domains of knowledge operating at or moving even beyond the periphery of the contemporary scientific paradigm, like parapsychology, astrology, magic, alchemy & hermeticism (esotericism).

-However, in the course of these exotic studies, another, far more interesting area of study emerged, namely, comparative mysticism : the possible direct experience of the Absolute.
+However, in the course of these exotic studies, another, far more interesting area of study emerged, namely, comparative mysticism and the possible direct experience of the Absolute.

 The study of the mysticism of the world religions (Christianity, Hinduism, Buddhism, Judaism, Islam) led to a wide range of objects to study.
-However, since 1982 the core interest remained the same, namely : is it possible to experience the "Ding-an-sich" or the Absolute directly through intellectual perception, illumination, enlightenment or mystical experiences ?
+However, since 1982, the core interest had remained the same, namely : Is it possible to experience the "Ding-an-sich", the Absolute directly through intellectual perception, illumination, liberation, enlightenment or any other mystical experience ?
 Was Kant right by denying reason an intellect reflecting itself ?
-Could it be shown he was wrong ?
+Could it be he was wrong ?

-Related to this was the crucial question : on what are the abysmal differences based between what the world religions & their many followers claim about the Absolute, and is there a universal core, a "file rouge" connecting all of them ?
+Related to this the crucial question : on what are the abysmal differences based between what the world religions & their many followers claim about the Absolute, and is there a universal core, a file rouge connecting all of them ?

 Participant observation asks for moments of withdrawal, necessary to organize the data in accordance with their structural characteristics and to articulate hypothesis (if possible) to be tested "on the spot" later.
-The larger framework being the production of knowledge in problem-solving activity linked, in general, with the dynamics between, on the one hand, rationality and, on the other hand, reason's periphery and beyond (ante-rationality, irrationality).
-In particular, this is linked with the measure of (objective) significance and (subjective) relevance of the knowledge and practice of the mystics and mystical philosophers of all word religions and of all ages.
+The larger framework being the production of knowledge as problem-solving activity.
+In the context of the manipulation of knowledge as practiced by the mystics, this is linked with the dynamics between rationality and reason's periphery.
+The bottom limit of reason being rooted in ante-rationality, and the upper limit touching the creative & nondual modes of cognition.
+As the knowledge and the practices of the mystics and mystical philosophers of all word religions and of all ages, the latter have a measure of (objective) significance and (subjective) relevance.

 (*) In this synopsis, and this after Derrida, an asterix* indicates the word in question may be used as a "false door" (i.e. as an absolute "transcendent signifier") and should thus be further contextualized in the "margin" of the main texts.
-This, in order to avoid that it would become monolithical (i.e. an absolute truth as such).
+This, in order to avoid it would become monolithical (i.e. a substantial truth of sorts).
+In Metaphysics (2012), two signifiers are introduced : "Clear Light*" and "God*".

 Nevertheless, Kant wrote :